Alemi7523/Alemi7523.github.io/index.md

 This is one you can win or lose.

 **League Scout Amanda (No Field).
 Story Mode.**
--   Hatenna.
-Level 4.
+-   Hatenna, Level 4.
     -   Tackle
     -   Play Nice

 **League Scout Amanda (No Field).
 Classic Mode.**
--   Hatenna.
-Level 5.
+-   Hatenna, Level 5.
     -   Tackle
     -   Play Nice